Frequently Asked Questions

 The noseband should be on bone, if it is too low it will be on the soft, fleshy part of the nose.
 But if the noseband is too high you may lose some control.
 It can take a bit of fine tuning to find the right spot, but around 4 to 5 cm (2 inches) above the corner of the mouth is a good guide.
 A compromise needs to be found between not having it too low and on the soft fleshy part but having it low enough so you have adequate control.
 If you play around with it a bit your horse will let you know where it’s comfortable AND effective.

-My horse is tossing the head, why?
+Why is my horse is tossing the head?

 Sometimes a horse will toss the head if you have the noseband too tight.
 If you do this with a bitless and there’s a constant pressure, then when you release rein pressure the horse can’t feel it and they don’t know where the comfort zone is.
 It's your horses way of communicating with you, as they can’t use words.
 So try loosening off on the noseband a bit and see what your horse says.